- What Is The Best Betta Fish Temperature? (Celsius, Fahrenheit & UK)

-Betta fish prefer a pH that is neutral (7.0) or slightly acidic, with an ideal range of 6.8-7.4, but they can survive in water with a pH of 6.5-7.5.
+Betta fish prefer a neutral pH (7.0) or slightly acidic, with an ideal range of 6.8-7.4, but they can survive in water with a pH of 6.5-7.5.

-Many test kits come with bottles of pH up and pH down that will allow you to adjust the pH if it is outside of the ideal range.
+Many test kits come with bottles of pH up, and pH down that will allow you to adjust the pH if it is outside of the ideal range.

 Bottled water can be a good option, but perhaps the best choice is tap water treated with a water conditioner to eliminate chlorine and other harmful chemicals.

-The big advantage in using tap water is that you can combine hot and cold water to get it to the proper temperature you need.
+The big advantage of using tap water is combining hot and cold water to get it to the proper temperature you need.

-6. Add Some Aquarium Salt
+Step#6.
+Add Some Aquarium Salt

 Even though Bettas are freshwater fish, adding a little aquarium salt can keep your fish healthy and help prevent common parasites and fungi from developing.

-Just make sure you don’t add too much, and dilute the salt in water before adding to the tank.
+Just make sure you don’t add too much, and dilute the salt in the water before adding to the tank.

-7. Don’t Overfeed Your Betta
+Step#7.
+Don’t Overfeed Your Betta.

-Overfeeding your Betta means that extra food and additional waste will settle to the bottom of the tank, decompose, and release toxic compounds into the water.
-This can lead to disease and other issues.
+Overfeeding your Betta means that extra food and additional waste will settle at the bottom of the tank, decompose, and release toxic compounds into the water.

 Betta’s stomachs are about the same size as their eyes, so feed them no more than that amount at each feeding, typically about 2-3 bloodworms, brine shrimp, or soaked pellets.

-8. Water Changes Are Important
+Step#8.
+Water Changes Are Important